-Appeals must be submitted to the Medicaid Claims Administrator's CCP department with complete documentation and any additional information within two weeks of the date on the decision letter.
-If changes are made to the authorization based on this documentation, CCP claims administrators will go back no more than 3 business days for initial, or revision requests; and no more than seven calendar days for recertification requests when additional documentation is submitted.
+Appeals must be submitted to the claims administrator's CCP department with complete documentation and any additional information within two weeks of the date on the decision letter.
+If changes are made to the authorization based on this documentation, CCP claims administrators will go back no more than three (3) business days for initial, or revision requests; and no more than 7 calendar days for recertification requests.